jentery/engl391/final.md

 Your Player Story does not need to be a conventional essay or academic argument; however, it should engage a secondary or tertiary contradiction in a way that demonstrates critical thinking about games, genre, and activity theory (see "Aims" below for more).

 If you prefer to write academically, perhaps because you're most familiar with the genre of the academic essay, then you are more than welcome approach your Player Story accordingly.
-It may resemble ethnographic writing this way.
+It may resemble ethnographic writing or even literary studies this way.
 That said, even if your Player Story is academic in style and tone, some or all of it should be written in first-person language.
 (See "Aims" below for more information.)

 I may refine the format of the Player Story after I assess your responses to the Activity Analysis prompt.
 No revisions I make will increase your workload or dramatically alter the structure and expectations of this assignment.